treehouse/emoji-selector/README.md

 const emojiSelector = document.getElementById('emojiSelector');
 ```

-Now that we have the variables set up for our emoji icon and our emoji-selector, let's toggle that `active` class on the menu when the icon is clicked.
+Now that we have the variables set up for our emoji-icon and our emoji-selector, let's toggle that `active` class on the menu when the icon is clicked.

 In our `app.js` file: